 Reason: 1 volt is the potential difference between two points when 1 J of work is done to move 1 C of electric charge from one point to the other.

-7. Assertion: Current moves from higher potential to lower potential.
+- Ans. (a) - 9.
+Assertion: Current moves from higher potential to lower potential.

 Reason: A free negative charge moves from higher potential to lower potential.